oehrlis/docker/oud/README.md

     Logfile : buildDockerImage.log

 Due to license restrictions from Oracle, the Docker images can not provided on a public Docker repository (see [OTN Developer License Terms](http://www.oracle.com/technetwork/licenses/standard-license-152015.html)).
 The required Software has to be downloaded prior image build.
 Alternatively it is possible to specify MOS credentials in `scripts/.netrc` or via build arguments.
-Using MOS download during image build will lead into smaller images, since the software will not be part of an intermediate intermediate container.
+Additionally it is also possible to specify a local web server via build arguments to download the software.
+Using MOS or local download during image build will lead into smaller images, since the software will not be part of an intermediate intermediate container.

 ### Obtaining Product Distributions
 The Oracle Software required to setup an Oracle Unified Directory Docker image is basically not public available.
 It is subject to Oracle's license terms.
 For this reason a valid license is required (eg. [OTN Developer License Terms](http://www.oracle.com/technetwork/licenses/standard-license-152015.html)).
 In addition, Oracle's license terms and conditions must be accepted before downloading.

 The following software is required for the Oracle Unified Directory Docker image:
-* Oracle Java Development Kit (JDK) 1.8 (1.8u152) (OUD and OUDSM image)
+* Oracle Java Development Kit (JDK) 1.8 (1.8u162)
-* Oracle Unified Directory 12.2.1.3.0 (OUD and OUDSM image)
+* Oracle Unified Directory 12.2.1.3.0
-* Oracle Fusion Middleware Infrastructure 12.2.1.3.0 (just OUDSM image)

 The software can either be downloaded from [My Oracle Support (MOS)](https://support.oracle.com), [Oracle Technology Network (OTN)](http://www.oracle.com/technetwork/index.html) or [Oracle Software Delivery Cloud (OSDC)](http://edelivery.oracle.com).
-The follwing steps will refere to the MOS software download to simplify the build process.
+The following steps will refer to the MOS software download to simplify the build process.

 ### Manual Download Software
-Simplest method to build the OUD or OUDSM image is to manually download the required software.
+Simplest method to build the OUD image is to manually download the required software.
 However this will lead to bigger docker images, since the software is copied during build, which temporary blow up the container file-system.
 But its more safe because you do not have to store any MOS credentials.

-The corresponding links and checksum can be found in `*.download` files in the `software`folder.
+The corresponding links and checksum can be found in `*.download` files in the `software` folder.
 Alternatively the Oracle Support Download Links:
-* Oracle Java Server JRE 8 update 152 [Patch 26595894](https://updates.oracle.com/ARULink/PatchDetails/process_form?patch_num=26595894) or [direct](https://updates.oracle.com/Orion/Services/download/p26595894_180152_Linux-x86-64.zip?aru=21611278&patch_file=p26595894_180152_Linux-x86-64.zip)
+* Oracle Java Server JRE 8 update 162 [Patch 27217289](https://updates.oracle.com/ARULink/PatchDetails/process_form?patch_num=27217289) or [direct](https://updates.oracle.com/Orion/Services/download/p27217289_180162_Linux-x86-64.zip?aru=21855272&patch_file=p27217289_180162_Linux-x86-64.zip)
 * Oracle Unified Directory 12.2.1.3.0 [Patch 26270957](https://updates.oracle.com/ARULink/PatchDetails/process_form?patch_num=26270957) or [direct](https://updates.oracle.com/Orion/Services/download/p26270957_122130_Generic.zip?aru=21504981&patch_file=p26270957_122130_Generic.zip)
-* Oracle Fusion Middleware Infrastructure 12.2.1.3.0 [Patch 26269885](https://updates.oracle.com/ARULink/PatchDetails/process_form?patch_num=26269885) or [direct](https://updates.oracle.com/Orion/Services/download/p26269885_122130_Generic.zip?aru=21502041&patch_file=p26269885_122130_Generic.zip)

-Copy all files to the `software` folder.
+Copy all files to the `oud/software` folder.

-    cp p26595894_180152_Linux-x86-64.zip docker-oud/software
+    cp p27217289_180162_Linux-x86-64.zip docker/oud/software
-    cp p26270957_122130_Generic.zip docker-oud/software
+    cp p26270957_122130_Generic.zip docker/oud/software
-    cp p26269885_122130_Generic.zip docker-oud/software

 Build the docker image either by using `docker build` or `buildDockerImage.sh`.

+        cd oud
-    docker build -t oehrlis/oud -f Dockerfile.oud .
+        docker build -t oehrlis/oud .

-    docker build -t oehrlis/oudsm -f Dockerfile.oudsm .
+        ./oud/build.sh

-    scripts/buildDockerImage.sh -v -t OUD
+        ./oud/buildDockerImage.sh -v -t OUD
-    scripts/buildDockerImage.sh -v -t OUDSM

 ### Automatic download with .netrc
 The advantage of an automatic software download during build is the reduced image size.
-No additional image layers are created for the software and the final docker image is about 3GB smaller.
+No additional image layers are created for the software and the final docker image is several 100MB smaller.
 But the setup script (`setup_oud.sh`) requires the MOS credentials to download the software with [curl](https://linux.die.net/man/1/curl).
 Curl does read the credentials from the `.netrc` file in `scripts` folder.
 The `.netrc` file will be copied to `/opt/docker/bin/.netrc`, but it will be removed at the end of the build.

 Create a `.netrc` file with the credentials for *login.oracle.com*.

-    echo "machine login.oracle.com login <MOS_USER> password <MOS_PASSWORD>" >docker-oud/scripts/.netrc
+    echo "machine login.oracle.com login <MOS_USER> password <MOS_PASSWORD>" >docker/oud/scripts/.netrc

 Build the docker image either by using `docker build` or `buildDockerImage.sh`.

+        cd oud
-        docker build -t oehrlis/oud -f Dockerfile.oud .
+        docker build -t oehrlis/oud .

-        docker build -t oehrlis/oudsm -f Dockerfile.oudsm .
+        ./oud/build.sh

-        scripts/buildDockerImage.sh -v -t OUD
+        ./oud/buildDockerImage.sh -v -t OUD
-        scripts/buildDockerImage.sh -v -t OUDSM

 ### Automatic download with Build Arguments
 This method is similar to the automatic download with `.netrc` file.
 Instead of manually creating a `.netrc` file it will created based on build parameters.
 Also with this method the `.netrc` file is deleted at the end.